|

 was only one tutorial I found that really pointed me in the right direction,

-and it was a guide by SonicRetro member redhotsonic, though his tutorial has a
+and it was a guide by SonicRetro member redhotsonic, though his tutorial has a few holes in places

-few holes in places which makes it sort of impractical.
+which makes it sort of impractical.

 So,

-this tutorial here is an attempt at teaching 68k assembly at an extreme beginner’s
+this tutorial here is an attempt at teaching 68k assembly at an extreme

-level, to help steer away from all of those vague guides out there.
-If you have any questions to ask, or any
+beginner’s level, to help steer away from all of those vague guides out

-advice or feedback to share, then feel free to contact me by email at markeyjester “at” gmail
+or any advice or feedback to share, then feel free to contact me by email at markeyjester “at” gmail

 “dot” com.